API Authentication

 The difference between the proxy.authorization

-and authorization per action is that the proxy authorization is required of the target destination(payment processor) while an action requires a partner's credentials to tokenize/decrypt.
+and authorization per action is that the proxy authorization is required of the target destination(payment processor) while an action requires a Bluefin partner's credentials to tokenize/decrypt.
 In the case of ShieldConex®, a template reference that is under a certain partner.
 For Decryptx® action, it must use the separate authorization (P2PE Manager credentials).

 Alternatively, the developer can even pass additional headers as a way of custom authorization that is accepted by the target destination (in this case, the custom header must not be named authorization